bwoodsend/hirola/README.rst

 attacks.
 In such an attack, the attacker clogs up your server by sending it requests that he/she knows will cause hash collisions and therefore slow it down.
-You can make this considerably more difficult by adding a little randomness to the sizes of your hash tables.
+Whereas a Python hash table's size is always predictably the next power of 8 above ``len(table) * 3 / 2``, a ``hirola.HashTable()`` may be any size meaning that you can make an attack considerably more difficult by adding a little randomness to the sizes of your hash tables.
 But if your writing an online server which performs dictionary lookup based on user input and your user-base doesn't like you much or you have some very spiteful below-the-belt competitors then I recommend that you don't use this library.

 Credits
 -------